-Real users, on the other hand, are usually direct and critical about your software.
+Real users, on the other hand, are usually direct and critical of your software.
 They tend to point out bugs when they encounter them and provide brutally honest feedback about features that don’t work as they should.

 All of this affects the value of the feedback you receive from each NPS survey.
-As well as giving you a greater quantity of feedback, real users can also have a noticeable effect on the quality of feedback you receive from every Net Promoter Score survey you send.
+As well as giving you a greater quantity of feedback, actual users can also have a noticeable effect on the quality of feedback you receive from every Net Promoter Score survey you send.

 Ultimately, users don’t make buying decisions

-The downside to surveying users is simple: while users might provide the most useful feedback for your engineers, designers and customer satisfaction staff, they ultimately aren’t responsible for the decision to continue using your product.
+The downside to surveying users is simple: while users might provide the most useful feedback for your engineers, designers, and customer satisfaction staff, they ultimately aren’t responsible for the decision to continue using your product.

 That responsibility belongs to your key contacts, and there’s no guarantee that their feedback is the same as your product’s users.

 Many companies notice a significant difference between the Net Promoter Scores they get from key contacts and the NPS data they get from end users.
-It’s far from uncommon for one group to consist of Detractors or Passives, while the other group consists of Promoters.
+It’s far from uncommon for one group to consist of Detractors or Passives while the other group consists of Promoters.

 This can occur for a variety of reasons.
 Sometimes, your product makes life easier for managers and other high-level staff, all while frustrating its users.
-Sometimes the opposite occurs, with end users viewing your product as an essential and managers largely unaware of its importance.
+Sometimes the opposite occurs, with end users viewing your product as essential and managers being largely unaware of its importance.

 After all, it’s your key contacts that will decide whether or not to continue using your product, not the people that use it on a daily basis.

 This means that if you use Net Promoter Score for retention and revenue forecasting purposes, you should focus on surveying your key contacts.
-If you use it for improving your product using real user feedback, you should focus on end users.
+If you use it for improving your product with real user feedback, you should focus on end users.